 - Max Angle: The maximum angle allowed between normals of two adjacent polygons (on the same face).
 This provides more precision on small radius fillets.

-Adjust the "Max angle" parameter to keep enough polygons in high curvature areas whose radius is lower than the "Max Sag" value: fillets and chamfers for example.
+Adjust the "Max angle" parameter to keep enough polygons in high curvature areas whose radius is lower than the "Max Sag" value, like fillets for example.

 - Max length: Used to control the maximum length of a polygon (edge).

 For a rendering usage, it is often recommended not to use the "Max Length" parameter.
 It increases the polygons count without significant improvement on the visual aspect.
 But in case of very long objects (a plane body, a train cabin…), this setting can avoid lighting artifacts caused by too long/stretched polygons.